 - Assist SCE in understanding integration of renewables and load dispatch as well as helping inform SCE if and how effectively a grid responsive HPWH can provide flexible load control and hot water storage over various times.
 SCE hopes to gain insight into how heat pump water heaters acting as aggregated distributed resources can be used to benefit the grid and simultaneously offer residents the ability to manage energy consumption through time-of-use (TOU) management of their energy consumption. - Inform how hot water storage over various times can be used to add load or shed load.
 The demonstration research will provide anecdotal results that should enhance SCE and other stakeholders' understanding of utilizing heat pumps for assisting in the integration of renewables and offering a resource for load dispatch.
-This will be achieved through detailed monitoring and analyzing the technical performance of HPWHs, including the technical capability of providing local grid impacts from grid responsive HPWHs and their performance in supplying hot water for the customers. - In addition, SCE will gather information on customer experience, technical performance, grid benefits, and impacts of actual performance of the gridresponsive HPWHs as electric appliances in underserved communities.
+This will be achieved through detailed monitoring and analyzing the technical performance of HPWHs, including the technical capability of providing local grid impacts from grid responsive HPWHs and their performance in supplying hot water for the customers. - In addition, the overall DAC project will gather information on customer experience, technical performance, grid benefits, and impacts of actual performance of the grid responsive HPWHs as electric appliances in underserved communities.

 All 12 homes selected have a garage for the HPWH and no recirculation system.
 The 12 homes are part of a larger SCE pilot to electrify 150 homes and reduce emissions within the SJV.
-The prime General Contractor (GC) and Community Energy Navigator (CEN) of the larger project will be responsible for the customer selection and the selection and installation of the grid controlled HPWH and a proposed communication package to be used by SCE for the grid responsive signals.
+The prime General Contractor (GC) and Community Energy Navigator (CEN) of the larger project are responsible for customer selection and the selection and installation of the grid-controlled HPWH and a communication package to be used by SCE for the grid responsive signals.

-The project was funded under the EM&T Technology Assessments and Technology Transfer investment categories, as there are elements of both research goals in this study.
-The Technology Assessments category assesses and reviews the performance of DR-enabling technologies through lab and field tests and demonstrations designed to verify or enable DR technical capabilities.
-The Technology Transfer category advances DR-enabling technologies to the next step in the adoption process by raising awareness, developing capabilities, and informing stakeholders during the initial stages of emerging technology development for potential DR program and product offerings.
+The project is funded under the EM&T Technology Assessments and Technology Transfer investment categories, as elements of both research goals are in this study.
+The Technology Assessments category assesses and reviews performance of DRenabling technologies through lab/field tests and demonstrations designed to verify or enable DR technical capabilities.
+The Technology Transfer category advances DRenabling technologies to the next step in the adoption process by raising awareness, developing capabilities, and informing stakeholders during initial stages of emerging technology development for potential DR program and product offerings.

-The research team consists of SCE's Engineering Services group under the direction of the ETP and EM&T program managers and will be assisted by SCE's technology consultants.
-The SCE Income Qualified Program group will oversee the SJV DAC and will work with the research team to select the customers for the study.
+The research team consists of SCE's Engineering Services group under the direction of the ETP and EM&T program managers and is assisted by SCE's technology consultants.
+The SCE Income Qualified Program group oversees the SJV DAC and works with the research team to select the customers for the study.

-Community leaders from the San Joaquin Valley and the communities of California City, Ducor, and West Goshen will also be involved.
+Community leaders from the San Joaquin Valley and the communities of California City, Ducor, and West Goshen are also involved.
 The project is jointly funded by the EE, DR, and the Energy Savings Assistance (ESA) and California Alternate Rates for Energy (CARE) programs.